Ari24-cb24/python-crackmes/README.md

 # python-crackmes/obfuscated python code
 I've created some python crackmes.
-Inspired by John Hammond!

 Some crackmes (or shall I call them obfuscated python code :)) in the beginner levels may seem complicated but they aren't!
 Use a bit of your time and figure it out.
 They aren't that hard, trust me.